dirigible-io/dirigible-io.github.io/_posts/blogs/2016-01-21-blogs_dirigible_custom_ds_3.markdown

 In previous [blogs](http://www.dirigible.io/blogs/2016/01/07/blogs_dirigible_custom_ds_1.html) in the "BYODS in Dirigible" series we explored how data sources are integrated in general with most examples focusing on relational databases as options.
 But what about [NoSQL](https://en.wikipedia.org/wiki/NoSQL)?

 Dirigible welcomes [Mongo DB](https://www.mongodb.org/) onboard!
 Starting with version 2.2 Mongo DB is supported out-of-the-box.
 You can explore it in the IDE and develop scripting services for it.
 Taking advantage of NoSQL document storage is now an entirely viable option.
 This is the first stage of our roadmap for onboarding NoSQL development.
 It uses JDBC as standard communication protocol and API.
-We are well aware that it is not native to NoSql development and is rather a ìquick way inî.
+We are well aware that it is not native to NoSql development and is rather a ‚Äúquick way in‚Äù.
 On next stage, we plan to explore the options to provision [Apache TinkerPop](https://tinkerpop.incubator.apache.org/) as a well-recognized standard Graph API (to which Mongo DB also complies) to scripting services via the [Injected API](http://www.dirigible.io/help/api.html).
 We shall seek also for convenient ways to provide access to native Graph APIs of NoSql data stores with all pros and cons that go along with that.

 But first things first.
-We shall now explore what weíve got for Mongo DB developers in Dirigible 2.2.
+We shall now explore what we‚Äôve got for Mongo DB developers in Dirigible 2.2.

 ##Part III: MongoDB custom data source

-Whatís in the box?
+What‚Äôs in the box?
 With a Mongo DB custom data source integrated in Dirigible Database tools, you can explore the related database instance list of collections and examine collection documents:

 <br>
 	<img src="/img/posts/20160121-0/3-0.png"/>
 <br>

-As with any other relational data source, you can also execute queries and updates but hence, using Mongoís native BSON-based query language:
+As with any other relational data source, you can also execute queries and updates but hence, using Mongo‚Äôs native BSON-based query language:

 <br>
 	<img src="/img/posts/20160121-0/3-1.png"/>
 <br>

-It is integrated also into the InjectedAPI and therefore in your scripting service you can request the data source by its name, get a connection and execute a statement using Mongoís native query language, and iterate the result set (here, using the JDBC API.
+It is integrated also into the InjectedAPI and therefore in your scripting service you can request the data source by its name, get a connection and execute a statement using Mongo‚Äôs native query language, and iterate the result set (here, using the JDBC API.
 Read below for more options):

-	var ds = $.getNamedDatasources().get(ëmongodbí);
+	var ds = $.getNamedDatasources().get(‚Äòmongodb‚Äô);
 	var conn = ds.getConnection();
 	try {
 	    var stmt = conn.createStatement();
-	    var rs = stmt.executeQuery(ë{ìfindî:îtestCollectionî}í);
+	    var rs = stmt.executeQuery(‚Äò{‚Äúfind‚Äù:‚ÄùtestCollection‚Äù}‚Äô);
 	    while (rs.next()) {
-	        $.getResponse().getWriter().println(rs.getString(1)+':'+rs.getString(ìnameî) + '<br>');
+	        $.getResponse().getWriter().println(rs.getString(1)+':'+rs.getString(‚Äúname‚Äù) + '<br>');
 	    }
 	} finally {
 	   conn.close();